-The bill requires the commissioner of insurance (commissioner) to promulgate rules that establish diagnoses of covered conditions for which a health benefit plan to provide coverage for nonpharmacological alternatives treatment as an alternative to opioids. are appropriate.
-Each health benefit plan is required to provide coverage for The required coverage must include, at a cost-sharing amount not to exceed the cost-sharing amount for a primary care visit for nonpreventive services, at least 6 physical therapy visits and 6 occupational therapy visits per year or 12 6 chiropractic visits, and 6 acupuncture visits per year, with a maximum of one copayment per year for 12 covered visits.
-The bill requires the commissioner to conduct an actuarial study to determine the economic feasibility prior to including acupuncture as a covered alternative treatment. ( section 1 of the bill).
+the commissioner of insurance (commissioner) to promulgate rules that establish diagnoses of covered conditions for which a health benefit plan to provide coverage for nonpharmacological alternatives treatment as an alternative to opioids. are appropriate.
+Each health benefit plan is required to provide coverage for The required coverage must include, at a cost-sharing amount not to exceed the cost-sharing amount for a primary care visit for nonpreventive services, at least 6 physical therapy visits, and 6 occupational therapy visits, per year or 12 6 chiropractic visits, and 6 acupuncture visits per year. with a maximum of one copayment per year for 12 covered visits.
+The bill requires the commissioner to conduct an actuarial study to determine the economic feasibility prior to including acupuncture as a covered alternative treatment.

-The bill prohibits an insurance carrier (carrier) from limiting or excluding coverage for an that provides prescription drug benefits to provide coverage for at least one atypical opioid or a nonopioid medication that is approved by the federal food and drug administration by mandating that a covered person undergo step therapy or obtain prior authorization if the atypical opioid or nonopioid medication is prescribed by the covered person's health care provider.
+prohibits requires an insurance carrier (carrier) from limiting or excluding coverage for an that provides prescription drug benefits to provide coverage for at least one atypical opioid or a nonopioid medication that is approved by the federal food and drug administration by mandating that a covered person undergo step therapy or obtain prior authorization if the atypical opioid or nonopioid medication is prescribed by the covered person's health care provider.
 The carrier is required to make the atypical opioid or nonopioid medication available at the lowest cost-sharing tier applicable to a covered opioid with the same indication for the treatment of acute or chronic pain at the lowest cost-sharing tier of the carrier's formulary with no requirement for step therapy or prior authorization and not require step therapy for any additional atypical opioids.

 Current law limits an opioid prescriber from prescribing more than a 7-day supply of an opioid to a patient who has not had an opioid prescription within the previous 12 months unless certain conditions apply, and this prescribing limitation is set to repeal on September 1, 2021.
-The bill continues the prescribing limitation indefinitely ( sections 4 through 10 ).
+The bill continues the prescribing limitation indefinitely.